 Level 1 Talents for Lúcio

-Quest: Play Lúcio's Crossfade tracks to nearby allies for a total of 8 minutes.
+Quest: Play Lúcio's Crossfade tracks to nearby allies.
 Multiple allies provide additional time.

 Wall Ride's Movement Speed bonus gradually increases to 40% over 4 seconds while Lúcio maintains its effect.